Want to see more birds where you live? Set up a bird bath and watch them flock to your yard.

 A bird bath should be at least 12 inches (30 cm) in diameter.
 Larger is fine, but a smaller basin will limit the type of birds that can use it.

-For birds, the best location for a bird bath is a sunny spot with nearby plants or shrubs where they can find quick shelter from predators, since wet birds don’t fly well.
-The photo below shows a perfect location.
+To attract more birds, the best location for a bird bath is a sunny spot with nearby plants or shrubs where they can quickly hide from predators.

-If there’s a tree or large bush within 10 to 20 feet where they can sit and preen their feathers, that’s even better.
-From a bird’s point of view, the bird bath in this photo is perfectly placed.
+Even better would be a tree or large bush within 10 to 20 feet where they can sit and preen their feathers.

 If you’re adding a bird bath for the first time, you might be wondering how to choose the right spot for it.
 Let’s look at a few factors that would make a location ideal :